TMC MLA Sonali Guha hints at joining BJP | Politics

 Sonali Guha, once a close aide of Trinamool Congress supremo Mamata Banerjee and a four-time MLA of the party, on Saturday hinted at joining BJP after she was denied a ticket for the coming assembly poll in West Bengal.

-The TMC MLA, who represented Satgachia's seat for the past four terms, had broken down on Friday immediately after getting the news that she was not being given the party ticket this time.
+The TMC MLA, who represented Satgachia seat for the past four terms, had broken down on Friday immediately after getting the news that she was not being given the party ticket this time.

 Guha said she will speak to BJP national vice-president Mukul Roy and decide her future course of action.

-''I wish to be given an honorable post, be acknowledged as a political personality,'' Guha said without elaborating.
+''I wish to be given a honourable post, be acknowledged as a political personality,'' Guha said without elaborating.

+She said that the personal assistant of Diamond Harbour TMC MP and Banerjee's nephew Abhishek Banerjee and representatives of poll strategist Prashant Kishor's team had called her up on Saturday morning, but none from the TMC camp.

+''I told them (those who telephoned) that I have already started discussions with BJP,'' Guha said.

 Guha was seen in every movement and rally by Banerjee during her days in the opposition and after TMC came to power a decade ago.
 She was also a former deputy speaker of the state assembly.